-Important: If you've forgotten your Master Password and haven't turned on a recovery method, you may need to reset your account, which erases all of your data.
+Important: If you're locked out of your account and haven't turned on a recovery method, you may need to reset your account, which erases all of your data.
 Dashlane never stores or shares your Master Password, so we can't tell you your password if you forget it.
 We have no way to help you log in to your account.
-You can follow the steps in our troubleshooting article to check if you've truly forgotten your Master Password.
+Follow the steps in our troubleshooting articles to check whether you're truly locked out.

 I forgot my Master Password

-Setting up a recovery key isn't required, but the key protects you from being permanently locked out of your account.
+Setting up an account recovery key isn't required, but the key protects you from being permanently locked out of your account.
+For the Friends & Family plan, each person's account is independent, so each member needs to set up their own account recovery key.

 About the account recovery key

-Important: If you generate a recovery key and change your Master Password, your key is no longer valid.
+Important: If you generate a recovery key and change your Master Password, the key will no longer be valid.
 You need to generate a new key when you change your Master Password.

 Store your key outside of Dashlane

-You need to store your key outside of Dashlane because the purpose of the key is to regain access to your account if you forget your Master Password.
-We recommend keeping your recovery key somewhere safe with other important documents, like your passport.
+You need to store your key outside of Dashlane, since the purpose is to regain access if you're locked out of your account.
+We recommend keeping your recovery key somewhere safe with other important documents.

 You can also store your recovery key in a Secure Note and share the note with a trusted contact.
-If you ever forget your Master Password, that person can give you the key to help you regain access.
+If you forget your Master Password or get locked out of your passwordless account, that person can provide the key to help you regain access.
 Remember, you're the only one who can use your key because an identity verification step is required.
-Unless your trusted contact has access to your email or 2FA tokens used to verify your identity, you're still the only person who can access your data.
+Unless your trusted contact has access to your email codes or 2FA tokens used to verify your identity, you're still the only person who can access your data.

 Set up your recovery key